jackpal/jackpal.github.io/_posts/2008-01-07-Web_scraping_in_Java,_F#,_Python,_and_not_Lisp.md

 ---
 date: 2008-01-07 14:13
 tags: Java,F#,Lisp,Python,Web scraping
+title: Web scraping in Java, F#, Python, and not Lisp
 ---

-# Web scraping in Java, F#, Python, and not Lisp

 Yesterday I wrote a web scraper.
 A web scraper is a program that crawls over a set of web pages, following links and collecting data.
 Another name for this